MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 <!-- ---------- -->
 ###### `RestartRequested` event when WebView2 needs to restart

 Added a new `RestartRequested` event.
 The `RestartRequested` event is raised whenever WebView2 needs to restart to apply updates or configuration changes.
 You can use this API to detect when WebView2 needs to restart, and take appropriate actions.
-The `Priority` property of the `RestartRequested` event arguments indicates the priority of the restart request, which can either be `HIGH` or `NORMAL`:
+The `Priority` property of the `RestartRequested` event arguments indicates the priority of the restart request:
-* `High` priority indicates that the app should prompt users to restart as soon as possible.
+* `High` indicates that the app should prompt users to restart as soon as possible.
-* `Normal` priority indicates that the app should remind users to restart, on a best-effort basis.
+* `Normal` indicates that the app should remind users to restart, on a best-effort basis.

 ##### [.NET/C#](#tab/dotnetcsharp)